Chia-Network/chialisp-web/docs/puzzles/cats.md

   * parent_is_cat - A flag indicating whether the parent has been validated as a CAT of the same type as this CAT
   * lineage_proof - (optional) Proof that the parent is a CAT of the same type as this CAT
   * delta - The Extra Delta value, as explained above
-  * inner_conditions - The conditions returned by the inner puzzle
+  * inner_conditions - The conditions returned by the inner puzzle (see below)
   * tail_solution - (optional) A list of opaque parameters

 Although the TAIL is powerful, it is **not necessarily** run every time the coin is spent.
 The TAIL is run if a "magic" condition is created in the inner puzzle.
 This "magic" condition is required to prevent people who can spend the TAIL from intercepting the spend and changing it against the spender's will.
+The "magic" condition that triggers the TAIL to be run must look like this:

+`(51 <doesn't matter> -113 <TAIL puzzle> <TAIL solution>)`, where:
+  * `51` is the condition code for CREATE_COIN.
+  * `<doesn't matter>` can be anything, for example 0.
+(This would normally be a puzzlehash.
+It is ignored in this case.)
+  * `-113` is the "magic" amount, which signals to cat.clvm that the TAIL must be run.
+We chose to make this number negative because negative coins are invalid, so this would never be confused for a valid coin spend.
+Otherwise, there was no special reason for using -113.

 The TAIL should check diligently for the following things:
   * Is the Extra Delta minting or retiring any coins, and if so, do I approve?